 Before applying for a place at Reading Girls’ School, parents and students are encouraged to attend the school’s Open Day, which usually takes place in March.
 At the event, parents and students will have the opportunity to tour the school and meet current staff and students.

 Once parents have visited the school and are sure that Reading Girls’ is the right establishment for their daughter, applications should be made to the appropriate Local Authority (LA), or submitted online.
-The application form can be downloaded here.

 Students who wish to apply for one of the 42 selective places, should also complete the school’s registration form, which can be accessed here.

 Reading Girls’ School Selective Stream Test (11 Plus Exam) Format

 Of the 170 available places at the school, 42 are allocated to students who score the highest in the Selective Stream Test.
 The exam takes place in October and is administered by the exam board, CEM (University of Durham).

 The test is taken online and covers the following topics:

 - Verbal reasoning

 Your daughter must be pre-registered to take this test.